Server Maintenance Checklist

 Servers are amazing things.
 They hum along 24/7, usually without issue, but like any machine they do require some maintenance.

 Simple maintenance and monitoring can often prevent a server failure from turning into a server disaster.
 For example, I’ve had people call in a panic that there server has crashed.
 We begin to investigate to discover that their RAID failed last year, their backups stopped three months ago and their disk reached 100% capacity, corrupting their database.

-If you use our server management solutions, you don’t have to worry about these things.
-We monitor, review and maintain things 24/7, but ifyou are managing your own server, here are twelve items that should be part of your server maintenance checklist.
+If you use our managed services, you don’t have to worry about these things.
+We monitor, review and maintain things 24/7, but if you are managing your own server, here are twelve items that should be part of your server maintenance checklist.

 12 Server Maintenance Tips